jihunhwang/jihunhwang.github.io/_pages/links.md

 ###### Resources
 <font size="4">
 <ul>

+<li><a href="https://researchseminars.org/">Research Seminars</a>.
+Provides a list of online seminars/conferences in mathematics, computer science, physics, and biology.
+Open to everyone.</li>

 <li><a href="https://terrytao.wordpress.com/career-advice/does-one-have-to-be-a-genius-to-do-maths/">Does one have to be a genius to do maths?</a> By <a href="https://www.math.ucla.edu/~tao/">Terry Tao</a> (<a href="https://en.wikipedia.org/wiki/Terence_Tao">Wiki</a>), one of the greatest mathematicians today. </li>